As the heat rises, the wines are a-changing

 Average temperatures in Australia's main wine regions are projected to increase by between 0.3C and 1.7C by 2030, reducing grape quality by between 12 and 57 percent, according to the national science agency, CSIRO.

-Treasury Wine Estates, the world's largest standalone wine company, sold its vineyards in the Hunter Valley north of Sydney in 2013, worried that the region would become "hot and dry and expensive", and bought White Hills in Tasmania.
+Treasury Wine Estates (TWE.AX), the world's largest standalone wine company, sold its vineyards in the Hunter Valley north of Sydney in 2013, worried that the region would become "hot and dry and expensive", and bought White Hills in Tasmania.

 Some producers in Chile, the world's fourth largest wine exporter, have also moved their vineyards to cooler, wetter climes further south.
 Others are moving their vines uphill.